ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 One of the following cases can occur when a new Client attempts to join a security group.

 * The joining node is not a Publisher, i.e., it is not going to send data to the application group.
 In this case, the joining node is not required to provide its own authentication credential to the KDC.
-In case the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameter 'client_cred_verify' if present.
+If the joining node still provides an authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}), the KDC silently ignores that parameter, as well as the related parameter 'client_cred_verify' if present.

 * The joining node wishes to join as a Publisher and the KDC has not previously acquired an authentication credential of the joining node.
 Then, the joining node MUST provide a compatible authentication credential in the 'client_cred' parameter of the Join Request (see {{join-request}}).